 Peter Turner

-One video is our trustees and individuals who work for the Trust talking about what the Trust means to them.
-The other is students from Glasgow Caledonian University who speak about how Elizabeth’s pioneering spirit continues to influence the profession
+One video (right) is students from Glasgow Caledonian University who speak about how Elizabeth’s pioneering spirit continues to influence the profession; the other (left) is by Samantha Tavender and colleagues.

 Interested to know more about this formidable woman who ‘made things happen’?
 Listen to our podcast on Elizabeth and watch for our biography on Elizabeth coming later this year!